jude123412/GT-Higher-and-Higher/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
-IE, Missing Recipe, Broken texture.
+Ex, Missing Recipe, Broken texture.

 **To Reproduce**
 Steps to reproduce the behavior: